Bill1119/Risk-Game/README.md

 ## How to Run:
 This program was written using Java and can be executed with Java jdk 13. </br>
-Just use java to run the MainController.java then the program will start.
+Just use java to run the MainController.java then the program will start. </br>
+The test cases is based on JUnit 4.

 ### 1. Controller:
 In this project, it has 4 controllers, GameController, MainController, MapEditorController, and TournamentController. <br/>